Babajide-olawoye/graph-theory-project-1/README.md

 In this project you must write a program in the Python programming language to search a text file using a regular expression.
 Your program must take the name or path of the file as a command line argument and output the lines matching the regular expression.
-The program must be included in a GitHub repository along with other files detailed below.
-The URL for the repository should be submitted using the on the Moodle page.
-Your repository must be set to private from the beginning.

 The program must be coded from scratch.
-You cannot use any external libraries other than what is included in Python, and you cannot use the \texttt{re} package included there.
+You cannot use any external libraries other than what is included in Python, and you cannot use the `re` package included there.
 Your program must run using Python 3.
-You must also include tests which run upon \texttt{python script.py --test} being called, as will be described in lectures.
+You must also include tests which run upon `python script.py --test` being called, as will be described in lectures.

 ### Your README
 You should overwrite this README with your own work.